organix/crlf/abcm/ABCM.md

 Memory for an Actor can be reclaimed when it is no longer reachable, either through other Actors or from a pending message.

-When a _Message_ is created, it persist beyond the end of the computation, unless the computation throws.
+When a _Message_ is created, it persists beyond the end of the computation, unless the computation throws.
 Asynchronous messages created (sent, but not yet received) are a primary _effect_ of an Actor's behavior.
 Memory for a Message can be reclaimed once the message has been delivered and processed by the target Actor.